De'Jon Harris

-De'Jon Raiheem "Scoota" Harris (born November 1, 1997) is an American football linebacker for the Washington Commanders of the National Football League (NFL).
-He played college football at Arkansas.
-Harris has also been a member of the New England Patriots and Green Bay Packers.
+De'Jon Raiheem "Scoota" Harris (born November 1, 1997) is an American professional football linebacker.
+He played college football for the Arkansas Razorbacks.
+Harris has also been a member of the New England Patriots, Green Bay Packers, and Washington Commanders.

 College career

-Harris played in 47 games for Arkansas recording 371 tackles with 26 tackles for loss and 7.5 sacks.
+Harris played in 45 games for Arkansas from 2016 - 2019, recording 371 tackles, 26 tackles for loss, 7.5 sacks, 9 pass deflections, 4 forced fumbles, 3 fumble recoveries, and 1 defensive touchdown.

 Professional career

 New England Patriots

 Harris was signed by the New England Patriots as an undrafted free agent on April 26, 2020.
 He was waived on September 5, 2020.

 Green Bay Packers

 Harris was signed by the Green Bay Packers to their practice squad on September 9, 2020.
 He was elevated to the active roster on October 5 and November 28 for the team's weeks 4 and 12 games against the Atlanta Falcons and Chicago Bears, and reverted to the practice squad after each game.
 On January 25, 2021, Harris signed a reserve/futures contract with the Packers.
 On August 31, 2021, Packers released Harris as part of their final roster cuts.